antw/quinn/README.md

 The library requires [jQuery][jq] and [Underscore.js][us].

-Quinn has been tested and confirmed working in the following
+Quinn has been tested and works in the following environments:
-environments:

  - Chrome 11 and 12
  - Firefox 3.5 and 4.0
  - Safari 4
+ - Opera 11
- - Internet Explorer 8
+ - Internet Explorer 7 and 8
  {:.yes}

-Tests in Internet Explorer 7 and 9, and Opera are still pending.
 There are no plans to support Internet Explorer 6.
 The unit tests can be run [in your browser][tests].

 Quinn was developed by [~antw][antw] as part of Quintel Intelligence's [Energy Transition Model][etm] application, and has been